 These Strawberry Chia Chocolate Parfaits are vegan, dairy-free, egg-free, soy-free, nut-free and even gluten-free so all in the family can enjoy them.
-Since it is berry season, I chose to use strawberries in this recipe, but feel free to substitute the strawberries with other fruit like blueberries, raspberries, banana slices, blackberries or even diced mango.
+I chose to use strawberries in this recipe, but feel free to substitute the strawberries with other fruit like blueberries, raspberries, banana slices, blackberries or even diced mango.
 The chia and chocolate portions just need a little prep work and then can sit in the fridge to set.
 Alternatively, you can make these parfaits a day in advance and take them out the next day to serve.
-The easiest part is letting the chia and chocolate portions of this recipe sit to set (while we mamas get on with other more important things in the house)!
+The easiest part is letting the chia and chocolate portions of this recipe sit to set (while we get on with other more important things)!

 These Strawberry Chia Chocolate Parfaits use only 6 ingredients with chia seeds as the superstar ingredient.
 Why?
 This is because chia seeds are a plant powerhouse of key nutrients such as calcium, fiber, protein and omega-3 fatty acids to benefit our bodies, boosting brain health & reducing inflammation (find out more about chia seeds here).
 What about cocoa powder?
 One tablespoon of cocoa powder (5 grams) already provides 1 gram of protein, 1 gram of fiber, 10 milligrams of calcium, 2 milligrams of iron and 200 miligrams of potassium.
 Cocoa powder also contains important phytochemical compounds such as phenolic antioxidants and anti-inflammatory polyphenols.
 In fact, one serving of these delicious Strawberry Chia Chocolate Parfaits already packs in 15 grams of protein, 10 grams of fiber, 4 milligrams of iron and 631 milligrams of calcium!
 So making these parfaits for yourself or your loved one is not only health boosting, it will also be feeding you or your loved one’s sweet tooth!
 Isn’t that a double win?

-This recipe makes enough for 2 (8 ounce) servings, with a little extra left over for the children if desired.
-But you can double this recipe if you would like to make more for all in the family or for a party event.
-Husbands, this is also a simple enough recipe that you can make for your wives as a treat to celebrate them on special occasions!
+This recipe makes enough for 2 (8 ounce) servings, but you can double this recipe if you would like to make more for all in the family or for a party event.
+Here’s the recipe!

 - 1 cup original fortified plant-based milk (I used original fortified soymilk)